-1. Violation of the electoral legislation of Georgia may be appealed to the respective election commission.
-The decision of an election commission may be appealed only to a higher election commission or to the court under the procedure and within the time frames as defined in this Law, unless otherwise provided for hereby.

-2. A decision of a PEC/the head officer of a PEC may be appealed to a respective DEC within 2 calendar days after it is received.
+- 1. Violation of the electoral legislation of Georgia may be appealed to the respective election commission.
+The decision of an election commission may be appealed only to a higher election commission or to the court under the procedure and within the time frames as defined in this Law, unless otherwise provided for hereby. - 2.
+A decision of a PEC/the head officer of a PEC may be appealed to a respective DEC within 3 calendar days after it is received.
 The DEC shall review the appeal within 4 calendar days after it is received.
 The decision of the DEC may be appealed to a respective district/city court within 2 calendar days after it is received.
 The district/city court shall consider the appeal within 2 calendar days after it is received.
-The district/city court shall consider the appeals within 1 calendar days after the decision of the Gourt of Appeals shall review the appeal within 2 calendar day after the decision of the Court of Appeals shall review the appeal within 2 calendar day after it is received.
-The decision of the Court of Appeals shall not be appealed.
+The decision of the district/city court may be appealed to the Court of Appeals within 1 calendar day after the decision is made.
+The Court of Appeals shall review the appeal within 2 calendar day after it is received.
+The decision of the Court of Appeals shall be final and shall not be appealed.